 Your enrollment in MoDOT/MSHP Medical and Life Insurance Plan doesn't affect your coverage for drugs covered under Medicare Part A or Part B. If you meet Medicare's coverage requirements, your drug will still be covered under Medicare Part A or Part B, even though you are enrolled in this plan.
-In addition, if your drug would be covered by Medicare Part A or Part B, our plan can't cover it.
+In addition, if your drug would be covered by Medicare Part A or Part B, our plan can't cover it, even if you choose not to enroll in Part A or Part B.